Preserve Teeth And Gums

 WITH PERIODONTAL CARE

 If you have periodontal disease (gum disease), proper treatment and care is imperative to halt and reverse the condition.
-At Luck Family Dental, we offer professional periodontal care services to help mitigate the effects of gum disease.
+At Luck Family Dental, our Fort Mill family dentist offers professional periodontal care services to help mitigate the effects of gum disease.
 Call today or visit our Fort Mill periodontist to get started and improve your dental health!

 Periodontal disease, also called gum disease, is an infection of the gums.
 Like tooth decay (cavities), it is caused by oral bacteria.
 These bacteria form a clear, sticky substance called “plaque”, and build up around the gum line, causing infection and inflammation.
 Over time, this plaque calcifies into tartar, which is very difficult to remove, and continues to attack your gums and the roots of your teeth.